AWSCognitoIdentityProviderAdminInitiateAuthResponse

 var challengeName: AWSCognitoIdentityProviderChallengeNameType { get set }

-response if you need to pass another challenge.
-The responses in this parameter should be used to compute inputs to the next call (AdminRespondToAuthChallenge
+• The challenge parameters.
+These are returned to you in the AdminInitiateAuth response if you must pass another challenge.
+The responses in this parameter should be used to compute inputs to the next call (AdminRespondToAuthChallenge).

 Objective-C